Learn / Blog / Article

 We also give you a follow-up option to elaborate on why you thought a piece was great or share what you thought was missing.
 We then read through the results to figure out what we need to do more, or less, of:

-Getting started: create a Hotjar Poll in 6 easy steps
+Getting started: create a Hotjar Survey in 6 easy steps

-To create and add a Poll to your website, you need A) a Hotjar account (sign up for a free one) and B) to install the Hotjar script on your site.
+To create and add a Survey to your website, you need A) a Hotjar account (sign up for a free one) and B) to install the Hotjar script on your site.

 Once you’re done, only 6 steps separate you from the websites you’ve seen in this article:

-Click on “Polls” in the Hotjar dashboard, then “New Poll.”
+Click on “Surveys” in the Hotjar dashboard, then “New Survey.”

-Choose a descriptive name to help you identify your Poll easily.
+Choose a descriptive name to help you identify your Survey easily.